 - Use vegetable oil or any other neutral-tasting oil, NOT olive oil.

-- Mix the salt with the flour, instead of adding it directly to the liquid ingredients (salt and yeast should not be mixed).
+- Mix the salt with the flour instead of adding it directly to the liquid ingredients (and the yeast mixture).

 - If the dough is too wet, do not hesitate to add more flour.
-It is indeed a sticky dough, but not a wet one.
+Pandesal should have a pliable, slightly sticky dough, not a wet one.

-- If you want to keep all the rolls in equal size, use a weighing scale to measure each portion of the dough before forming it into a ball.
+- If you want to keep all the rolls in equal size, use a weighing scale to measure each dough portion before forming it into a ball.